 Although activities are the focus of Tiny Triumph Experiments, there are fundamental topics that are important to be aware of, interpreted for context, and put into practice.

 Big Value Picture

-Performance systems set the conditions for how people work together.
-But people do not blindly accept what they are given.
+Performance systems set the conditions for how people work together, but they don’t determine it.
+People do not blindly do what is expected of them and accept what they are given.
 They shape their work environments.

 The ‘bring your own device’ phenomenon from a few years back, where people were taking their own superior digital devices to work, changed the way IT was provided and supported in one large company.

 For people who did not want to use their own devices, the company initiated a policy of ‘choose your own device’.
 The push for this came from the self-directed way people were behaving.

 This 2-minute long video explains the Big Value Picture.

 The following four articles only scratch the surface, and much has been left out.
 It is a start.